 Prior to joining Everytown, Jed worked as Counsel at O’Melveny & Myers LLP in New York.
 He is a graduate of New York University School of Law.

 Megan began her legal career as a law clerk for Judge Diana Murphy of the United States Court of Appeals for the Eighth Circuit.
 She graduated from Duke Law, where she served as Editor-in-Chief of Law and Contemporary Problems.
 Megan is an active volunteer with the Minnesota Chapter of Moms Demand Action, and presents regularly on preventing unintentional firearm-related deaths of children and teens, and on legal and legislative developments related to gun violence prevention.

 Aaron has a mixed litigation and policy role at Everytown.
 After graduating from the University of Virginia School of Law, Aaron worked on international human rights litigation in federal courts.
 He wrote motions and briefs in several cases, including a suit against a tire manufacturer for exploiting child labor at a Liberian rubber farm and a suit on behalf of Ecuadorian plaintiffs injured by the errant aerial spraying of an herbicide during a U.S.-Colombian coca eradication program.
 Aaron has represented immigration and asylum clients in removal proceedings and volunteered with the prosecution team at the Khmer Rouge Tribunal in Phnom Penh, Cambodia.
 Prior to joining Everytown, Aaron served as Legal Counsel to the Senate of the Olbiil Era Kelulau, the national congress of the Republic of Palau.

 Prior to joining Everytown, Krystan represented the New York Administration for Children’s Services in Bronx Family Court for three years.
 Previously, she served as an Excelsior Fellow for the New York State Office of Children and Family Services for two years.
 Krystan is a graduate of NYU School of Law.
-While in law school, Krystan served as an Executive Editor of the Review of Law & Social Change and a supervisor in the NYU Mediation Clinic.
+While in law school, Krystan served as an Executive Editor of the Review of Law & Social Change and as a supervisor in the NYU Mediation Clinic.